JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 As for the common source set, files with top-level declarations should not have a suffix.
 For example, `commonMain/kotlin/Platform.kt`.

-#### Technical details {initial-collapse-state="collapsed"}
+##### Technical details {initial-collapse-state="collapsed"}

 We recommend following this file naming scheme in multiplatform projects due to JVM limitations: it doesn't allow top-level members (functions, properties).

-To work around this, the Kotlin JVM compiler creates wrapper classes (so-called "file facades") that contain top-level member declarations (functions, properties).
+To work around this, the Kotlin JVM compiler creates wrapper classes (so-called "file facades") that contain top-level member declarations.
 File facades have an internal name derived from the file name.

 In turn, JVM doesn't allow several classes with the same fully qualified name (FQN).
 This might lead to situations when a Kotlin project cannot be compiled to JVM: